 William P. Clements Jr. University Hospital Mortality Index

 What Does This Graph Show?

-The graph illustrates the observed mortality/expected mortality ratio for UTSW hospitals, compared to UHC.
+The graph illustrates the observed mortality/expected mortality ratio for UTSW hospitals, compared to Vizient.

-We believe this number is too high.
-UTSW has a performance improvement project under way to reduce mortality from complications of hospitalization.
+Although the UTSW mortality rate is better than expected in both of our hospitals, we have a performance improvement project under way to reduce mortality from complications of hospitalization.